CookOLo/EV3Car/README.md

+# EV3 Automated Car

+## Objective
-This ASU FSE100 Final Project involves using Matlab to remotely and autonomously move a car made from a Lego EV3 Kit.
+This ASU FSE100 Final Project involves using Matlab to remotely and autonomously move a car made from a Lego EV3 Kit through a maze.
 This project aims to imitate a rideshare service for the elderly and disabled.

 Specifically, the car would:
 1) Automously move to the Blue Tile